-Thanks to the commonness of online B2B services, trading with China is getting easier.
+Thanks to widespread online B2B services, trading with China is getting easier.
 However, it results in entrepreneurs thinking that it is enough to order goods via the internet without going through any additional formalities.
 Unfortunately, when importing from China, we can come across many pitfalls.
-Therefore, one should always remember about protection measures such as partner verification or a commercial contract.
+Therefore, you should always remember to practice protection measures such as partner verification or a commercial contract.
 In case of any problems with a contractor or goods, the contract with a Chinese supplier will allow us to assert our rights.

 How to secure a commercial transaction with a Chinese partner?

-Why is it worth to sign a commercial contract with a Chinese company?
+Why is it worth signing a commercial contract with a Chinese company?

 What should a contract with a Chinese supplier contain?